 There’s a neural pathway that leads to the part of our brains in which we need to determine whether or not we are in real, imminent danger.
 For some, those connections are so strong we feel we are in danger when we are not.

 During meditation, the part of your brain that is responsible for showing more compassion is activated.
-Scientific studies show that compassion and empathy are more active when someone meditates.
-Having more compassion is never a bad thing.
+Having more compassion is never a bad thing!

 Can Increase Focus